jappy/unity-nrepl/README.md

 nREPL for Unity

-This project is based on:
+This project is depends and is based on:

 * https://github.com/clojure-unity/clojure-unity
 * https://github.com/clojure-unity/clojure-clr